LevitateOS

 1 EFI System

-n New partition (root)
+n New partition (system-a)

 2 Partition number